Attaching a PDF File to a Form

 You’ve already installed and activated the Contact Form 7 and PDF Forms Filler for CF7 plugins.
 You also have a PDF file with a form which you are going to attach to your CF7 form.

-In the tag generator thickbox that opens, click the Attach a PDF File button.
+Click the Attach a PDF File button.
 This will bring up WordPress Media Library browser thickbox.
 Select your already uploaded PDF file or upload one and click Select.

 Once your PDF is attached, you will see it in the list of attached files.
 There are two buttons near each file.
 Clicking the Options button will open a list of options for the file.
 The Delete button will detach the file.